 I’ve been where you are.
 In a way, I’m still there.

-In short, you feel like a steaming pile of anxiety because there’s so much to do with so little time to study for the bar exam and you’re feeling the pressure from the impending doomsday.
+Bar prep steeps you in this undercurrent of anxiety because there’s so much to study with so little time and you’re feeling the pressure from the exam getting closer and closer.
 The worst combination.

 But it’s not just time.
 Time isn’t your scapegoat.
 “Life is short” is propaganda by people who wasted their time.

 “Yeah, maybe when I have more time.
 I’m going to feel motivated someday.
 Everything happens for a reason.”
 Oh, okay.

-You need ENERGY.
-You need CLARITY so you can do productive work.
-Even if you had the “motivation,” it doesn’t mean jack unless you do something with it.
-We all have 24 hours a day.
+You ALSO need ENERGY and ATTENTION.
+You need CLARITY so you can be productive.
+Even if you “had the time,” it wouldn’t mean jack unless you did something with it.